-The dominant demographic in the Canadian troll fishery is comprised of participants who are either retired or near retired and looking to get out of the fishery.
-A younger cohort of participants is not well developed in this fishery at present.
+The dominant demographic in the Canadian troll fishery is comprised of participants who participate in other Canadian fisheries and are near to retirement age.
+The next generation of Canadian albacore fishery participants does not appear to be well developed at present.